dragonflyoss/nydus/docs/nydus-fscache.md

 sudo lsof /dev/cachefiles
 ```

-## Get ctr-remote and the fscache-supported nydusd
+## Get nerdctl and the fscache-supported nydusd

 1. Make sure you have installed _rust 1.52.1_ version and golang.